schneiderelectricsystemsitaly/bt-seneca-msc/README.md

 * Create a Command object
 ```
 ```
-* Call MSC.MeterExecute() and verify the returned value ** If another command is pending execution, MeterExecute will wait until completion- ** The API will put the device in OFF state before writing the setpoint for safety, then apply the new mode settings.
+* Call MSC.Execute() and verify the returned value
+** If another command is pending execution, Execute() will wait until completion- ** The API will put the device in OFF state before writing the setpoint for safety, then apply the new mode settings.
 ** For some functions, statistics reset command will be sent to the meter.